 You’ve decided on a semi- or super-automatic, and you’ve thought about how much you want to spend.
 But there are still quite a few espresso machines to choose from.
 With these features in mind, you can narrow the wide field down to find your ideal espresso maker.

 How many espresso shots do you need to make per day?
 If you only brew a few, you’ll probably want to stick with home espresso makers.
-If you need a lot more, take a look at commercial options.
+But if you need a lot more, take a look at commercial options.
 If you’re running a coffee shop, you’ll also want to keep an eye out for NSF and CSA certifications.

 How much do you like filling the water tank?
 If you make a lot of espresso, you may prefer a larger tank to avoid spending all your time at the sink.
 If you’re just making one or two, the smaller footprint of a compact water tank could be appealing.